 Issue ID Proposed policy position Affected clauses AEMC's determination and the reasons considered to be PASA available if it can be "made available in that period given 24 hours' notice of a requirement that the relevant scheduled generating unit, scheduled load or scheduled network service be made available." uncertainty.
-The AEMC also seeks comments in relation to this definition.
-This is discussed further in section 7.3.
-12 The Glossary definition for "medium term capacity reserve" incorrectly implies that a medium term capacity reserve (which is an MTPASA output) is only determined and reported over the period between 7 days and 12 weeks.
+AEMO raised further issues with this glossary definition in its second round submission.
+These are discussed in D10 and D11 below.
+12 The Glossary definition for " medium term capacity reserve " incorrectly implies that a medium term capacity reserve (which is an MTPASA output) is only determined and reported over the period between 7 days and 12 weeks.
 AEMO submitted that this is not the case in practice.
 In addition, the reporting period for the medium term capacity reserve is inconsistent with the reporting period for MTPASA as set out in clause 3.7.2(a) of the Rules.
-AEMO proposed to change the Rule to align the reporting period for "medium term capacity reserve" with that for MTPASA.
+AEMO proposed to change the Rule to align the reporting period for " medium term capacity reserve " with that for MTPASA.
 Glossary definition for "medium term capacity reserve" The AEMC agrees with the proposed policy position.
-This is because the reporting periods for "medium term reserve capacity" and MTPASA should be consistent with each other in order to produce meaningful MTPASA output results.
-This policy position is reflected in the Draft Rule.
-The Draft Rule improves the quality of the MTPASA process.
-In order to provide further clarification in this definition, the Draft Rule makes some adjustments to the wording of the proposed Rule (C3 below).
-13 AEMO submitted that the Glossary definition for "medium term capacity reserve" refers to Generators indicating the amount of "surplus" generating capacity.
+This is because the reporting periods for " medium term reserve capacity " and MTPASA should be consistent with each other in order to produce meaningful MTPASA output results.
+This policy position is reflected in the Rule as made.
+The Rule as made improves the quality of the MTPASA process.
+In order to provide further clarification in this definition, the Rule as made makes some adjustments to the wording of the proposed Rule (C3 below).
+13 AEMO submitted that the Glossary definition for " medium term capacity reserve " refers to Generators indicating the amount of "surplus" generating capacity.
 According to AEMO, Generators are only able to indicate their available generating capacity, rather than any "surplus" generating capacity.
 The surplus is calculated by AEMO as part of the PASA process, based on information provided by Generators.
 AEMO therefore considers that "surplus" should be deleted from Glossary definition for "medium term capacity reserve" The AEMC agrees that Generators are not in a position to indicate to AEMO their "surplus" capacities as required under this definition in the Rules.
 This is because Generators would not be informed as to what their forecast loads are.
-The Draft Rule reflects the proposed policy position.
+The Rule as made reflects the proposed policy position.
 This improves the quality of the MTPASA process.

-31 The "surplus" is calculated by netting off the load forecast from the generation capacity.
+&lt;sup>31 The "surplus" is calculated by netting off the load forecast from the generation capacity.